First Meeting with Your Financial Advisor

 1.Start with form ADV—which investment advisors use to register with the Securities Exchange Commission (SEC)—by visiting the Investment Adviser Public Disclosure site.
 (If you're having trouble finding the ADV for your financial advisor, search for the firm’s name under the “Firm” tab at the top left).
 Form ADV has three parts:

-Understand how the advisor's firm operates, and how they build and maintain relationships across business segments, including:
+Understand how the investment advisor's firm operates, and how they build and maintain relationships across business segments, including:

 Develop a richer understanding of the details and requirements of the firm's products, services and processes, including: